 A leading figure in the marketing industry, Skip started his career at Carlson Companies, ultimately becoming CEO.
 He left in 1991 to form his own marketing firm.
 He now leads Minneapolis-based Gage Marketing Group, which provides integrated marketing communications, promotion and direct marketing services to a number of Fortune 500 firms.
 In 1998, Gage Marketing Group sold its rapidly growing marketing fulfillment business in order to increase its capital base for its agency businesses.
 In 2008, he helped start Magnet 360.
 Aside from his ICT involvement, Skip is a civic leader in the Twin Cities, serving actively with numerous other nonprofit organizations as well as on public company boards.

-Nick Bollettieri, Bollettieri Tennis Academy
+Nick Bollettieri, Founder, IMG Academy

 In 1978 Nick Bollettieri, one of the most celebrated names in the history of coaching, founded the Nick Bollettieri Tennis Academy in Bradenton, Florida, now a part of the prestigious IMG Academies.
 He has coached eight #1 players and has worked with players such as Agassi, Becker, Courier, Haas, Hingis, Kournikova, Malisse, Philippoussis, Sampras, Seles, and the Williams sisters.
 Nick regularly delivers motivational speeches and has published a number of books, videos, and audio CDs.
 His insight into the game of tennis is sought after by news organizations around the world, and Nick is a regular contributor to magazines and internet sites worldwide.

-Rick Evans, Board Member
+Rick Evans, Attorney

-He received his undergraduate degree from Northwestern University (Evanston, IL) and his law degree from the College of William & Mary (Williamsburg, VA).
+Rick received his undergraduate degree from Northwestern University (Evanston, IL) and his law degree from the College of William & Mary (Williamsburg, VA).
 Rick is a lifelong tennis player.
 He and his wife, Karen, live in Medina, MN.

-Sima Griffith, Founder and Managing Principal, Aethlon Capital
+Sima Griffith, Managing Principal, Aethlon Capital, LLC